taurushq-io/private-CMTAT-aztec/README.md

 ## Deployment

 - Download the sandbox (version should match [Nargo.toml](https://github.com/taurusgroup/private-tokens/blob/master/Nargo.toml) dependency versions).
 Instructions [here](https://docs.aztec.network/guides/getting_started)
+- downgrade to the version specified in the dependencies section of [this file](https://github.com/taurushq-io/private-CMTAT-aztec/blob/master/Nargo.toml) or specified in the latest release by running `VERSION=X.XX.X aztec-up`
 - clone the repo
-- In the `./private-tokens` directory, run: `aztec-nargo compile`
+- In the main directory, run: `aztec-nargo compile`
 - Then, run:  `aztec test`
-- The contract is deployed on the sandbox, by the utils function, and all the tests are run
+- The contract is deployed on the sandbox, by the [setup function](https://github.com/taurushq-io/private-CMTAT-aztec/blob/master/src/test/utils.nr), and all the tests are run

 ## Comparison Between Private Aztec CMTAT and CMTAT